-The performance testing subjects helmets to a dynamic test of retention system strength, to a test for positional stability, to impact management tests, to helmet shell penetration tests, to a removability test, and to chin bar and face shield tests if appropriate.
+Performance testing subjects helmets to a dynamic test of retention system strength, a test for positional stability, impact management tests, helmet shell penetration tests, a removability test, and chin bar and face shield tests if appropriate.
 These tests are conducted upon helmet samples kept under laboratory ambient temperature and humidity or that have been conditioned in one of three environments simulating some of the conditions in which the helmet might reasonably be expected to be used.